Almoravid northern expeditions (1112–1114): Expeditions

-Between 1113 and 1114, the Almoravids, led by Ibn al-Hajj carried out heavy raids on the regions of Huesca and Barbastro, during this campaign, the Almoravids recaptured the towns of Chalamera, Ontiñena, Pomar de Cinca, Sariñena and Velilla de Cinca, the attacks reached Catalonia and the foothills of the Pyrenees.
-There was no Aragonese or Christian resistance, as Ibn al-Hajj returned to Zaragoza after that.
+Between 1113 and 1114, the Almoravids, led by Ibn al-Hajj, carried out heavy raids on the regions of Huesca and Barbastro.
+During this campaign, the Almoravids recaptured the towns of Chalamera, Ontiñena, Pomar de Cinca, Sariñena and Velilla de Cinca.
+The attacks reached Catalonia and the foothills of the Pyrenees.
+There was no Aragonese or Christian resistance, as Ibn al-Hajj immediately returned to Zaragoza.

 Aftermath

 The absence of Alfonso I had a profound impact on the southern borders of his kingdom, which he was then tasked with defending.
 In late 1114, the governors of Zaragoza and Valencia, Muhammad ibn al-Hajj and Muhammad ibn Aisha, launched a campaign against Catalonia.
 While returning to Zaragoza, they were ambushed at Martorell by Catalan troops, resulting in the deaths of Muhammad ibn al-Hajj.

 In 1118, after six years in captivity, Íñigo Sanz de Laves finally paid a ransom of 500 mithqals for himself, his wife, his son and his daughter.